FBast/ReflexityAI/README.md

-This framework allow you to design an AI using a node graph editor provided by xNode.
+**This framework allow you to design an AI using a node graph editor provided by xNode.
 It is a free asset compatible with the Unity Engine.
-If you found any bugs please use the Issues tab.
+If you found any bugs or have any requested features please use the Issues tab.**

 # When to use an Utility AI ?